 Dosing Schedules Vary: Read The Label

-Prednisone dosing may be complicated and not uncommonly start with a higher dose which is gradually reduced over days to weeks.
+Prednisone dosing may be complicated and not uncommonly start with a high dose that is gradually reduced over days to weeks.
 There is a fine line between too much or too little prednisone.
 Always read the label or talk with your pharmacist about the schedule your doctor has recommended.
-Never assume it will be the same as what you had last time or what a friend or family member is prescribed.
+Never assume it will be the same as you had last time or the same dose that a friend or family member had.

 - Never take more prednisone than your doctor has recommended.